Arjun Tulshiram Pawar

 Arjun Tulshiram Pawar (also known as A. T. Pawar) was an Indian politician belonging to NCP.
 He was the minister of state for tribal welfare in the cabinet of Vilasrao Deshmukh in the Maharashtra state government.
 He was elected from the Kalvan constituency seven times and once from the Surgana constituency to the Maharashtra State Assembly.

 He died in 2017 due to prolonged illness.

-His daughter-in-law Bharati Pawar is current Minister of State, Ministry of Health and Family Welfare.
+His daughter-in-law Bharati Pawar is former Minister of State, Ministry of Health and Family Welfare.